 You Can't See the Trees for the Woods!

-I am an artist and photographer based in Essex and for this project I was the Artist-in-Residence at the City of London’s Corporation's Epping Forest from April 2017 to March 2018.
+I am an artist and photographer based in Essex and was the Artist-in-Residence at the City of London’s Corporation's Epping Forest from April 2017 to March 2018.
 My project was called “You Can’t See the Trees for the Woods!”.
 A key aim of the project was to explore how visual images can engage people’s interest in ancient trees and the forest by showing them from many different viewpoints.
 I hope that my work encourages people to view important trees within the forest not only as valuable assets to the environment but also for their cultural value to people on a personal level.
-I have documented my journey on my Wordpress Blog, Twitter and Facebook.
+I documented my journey on my Wordpress Blog, Twitter and Facebook.

 Short Film from BBC London News